 Tom discovers that the garden is only present at night in his world, although it may be any time of the day or night in the garden when he arrives there.
 He also finds that he is invisible to most of the people that he meets in the new world.
 One person who can see him, however, is a young girl named Hatty.
 (The only other person that can see Tom is the gardener.)

 Hatty lives in the house where Tom is staying, as it existed in the past.
-She is an unhappy orphan who is being cared for by relatives who are not pleased to have her in the family.
-Hatty and Tom become playmates and good friends.
+She is an unhappy orphan that is being cared for by relatives who are not pleased to have her in the family.
+Tom and Hatty become playmates and good friends as his visits continue.
 Exploring the interesting garden and the surrounding countryside together is a way for them to escape the problems in their lives.

 The Gardener and Hatty